The President's Pleasure (Singapore): Rathakrishnan Ramasamy (1981)

 On 20 September 1981, after having a heated argument with another man while driving in a lorry, 22-year-old lorry driver Ramu Annadavascan stopped his lorry near East Coast Park and got off together with 45-year-old boilerman, Kalingam Mariappan, with whom Ramu had been arguing with earlier on.
 The two men were joined by Ramu's 16-year-old friend and news vendor, Rathakrishnan Ramasamy, who was sitting at the back of the lorry.
 Armed with a gardening rake, Ramu hit Kalingam on the head with the rake once.
 Rathakrishnan then took the rake from Ramu and hit Kalingam on the head; this time, the second blow from Rathakrishnan proved fatal.
-After Kalingam fell unconscious on the grass, Ramu told Rathakrishnan bring petrol over.
+After Kalingam fell unconscious on the grass, Ramu told Rathakrishnan to bring petrol over.

 After pouring petrol on Kalingam's body, whom they presumed dead, Ramu lit a match and set Kalingam on fire, causing Kalingam to suddenly get up and roll in pain just when both men were about to leave.
 The duo left in Ramu's lorry, leaving behind Kalingam, who was eventually burned to death.
 Two days later, Kalingam's wife Supalatmi, who was unaware of her husband's death, reported him missing when she had not seen her husband returning home for the last two days.
 Police investigations soon led to the arrests of both Ramu and Rathakrishnan, who were both last seen with Kalingam having drinks of beer before they left in Ramu's lorry on that day itself.
 The two men were charged with murder.
 It was further revealed in the trial of the two men three years later that both Kalingam and Ramu had a bad relationship due to some unsettled conflicts and often argued with each other.

 On 3 July 1984, despite their defences of no intent to kill Kalingam, both Ramu and Rathakrishnan were found guilty of murder.
 Ramu was sentenced to death while Rathakrishnan was sentenced to imprisonment under TPP since he was below 18 years old when he committed the crime.
 Both men lost their appeals against their convictions on 14 January 1985.
 On 19 September 1986, Ramu was hanged at dawn in Changi Prison.
-As for Rathakrishnan, he spent the next 20 years of his life in prison since his arrest before he was released in September 2001.
+Rathakrishnan spent the next 20 years in prison after his arrest before he was released in September 2001.
 According to True Files, a Singaporean crime show re-enacting the murder, Rathakrishnan was said to have taken the GCE O-levels examinations and received a certificate, and worked with his relative after his release.

-The case of Rathakrishnan and Ramu were recorded in The Best I Could, the memoir of Ramu's former defence lawyer, Subhas Anandan.
+The case of Rathakrishnan and Ramu was recorded in The Best I Could, the memoir of Ramu's former defence lawyer, Subhas Anandan.
 The memoir was written about Subhas's early life, career and his notable cases.